deepanshs/mrsimulator/docs/user_guide/method/method.rst

       \end{array}

     Below is an energy level diagram of two coupled spin :math:`I=1/2` nuclei with transition labeled according to their transition symmetry function values.
-Each transition has a unique set of transition symmetry function values.
+Note that each transition has a unique set of transition symmetry function values.

     .. figure:: ../../_static/CoupledOneHalf.*
         :width: 650